 A new study in The Lancet demonstrates that face coverings dramatically reduce the load of SARS-CoV-2 in exhaled breath from infected persons.
 The reductions reached as high as 98 percent, with ...

-(NEW YORK) -- Recently, a review from the Cochrane Library set off a firestorm after headlines declared research published by the respected organization's study found masks don't work and don't stop ...
+Recently, a review from the Cochrane Library set off a firestorm after headlines declared research published by the respected organization's study found masks don't work and don't stop community ...

 Since the pandemic began, there have been dozens of published research articles detailing the difficulty of recognizing masked faces.
 I reviewed some of these findings in two prior posts, here and ...